planetjekyll/sandbox-syntax-highlighter/lists.md

    try without indentation (or less than 4 e.g. max 3) -->

+For discussion, see [issue #1](https://github.com/planetjekyll/sandbox-syntax-highlighter/issues/1).
+Thanks to Thomas Leitner for clearing up the syntax.

-## Fenced code blocks inside ordered and unordered lists
+## Fenced code blocks inside ordered and unordered lists (V2)

 1. This is a numbered list.
 2. I'm going to include a fenced code block as part of this bullet: